omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- workouts are currently displayed on user homepage in order of date they were created in the database.
+  - if they were created on same day they are then by which one was created first.
 - can create leaderboard on each movement page as well
 - change strengthresultform to take setsxrepsxweightxunits and a comment instead of just result text
   - this will help with tracking progress later.